Otus-DevOps-2021-05/vshender_infra/README.md

 - The separate VM instances were created for DB and the application.
 - The infrastructure definition was refactored using modules.
 - The `prod` and `stage` infrastructures are created.
+- The "s3" backend is used to store terraform state in an object bucket.

 <details><summary>Details</summary>